jjhelmus/berryconda/README.md

 ```

 Follow the prompts to finish your install of Berryconda.

+Berryconda should be installed in a user account, not by root or using sudo.

 Once installed use the [conda](http://conda.pydata.org/docs/) command to
 add packages from the [rpi](https://anaconda.org/rpi/) channel.